subashcs/subashcs/README.md

 I'm always exploring new technologies and tools to expand my skill set and stay up-to-date with the latest trends in the industry.

 ### 🤝 Let's Connect
 I'm always open to collaborating on exciting projects and engaging in meaningful discussions.
-Whether you want to collaborate on a project, discuss a tech-related topic, or simply say hi, feel free to reach out!
+Want me to collaborate on a project, discuss a tech-related topic, or simply say hi, feel free to reach out!
 You can connect with me on Twitter as well.

 ## 🛠️ Languages and Tools